 As a parent, perhaps one of the most important decisions we make for our children is the right school for them.
 One of the key criteria in that choice is the qualification that the school offers in high school.
 There are mainly 3 routes to choose from - International Baccalaureate Diploma (IBDP), American Advanced Placement (AP), and the British A Levels.
 These tracks can be quite confusing especially for parents who perhaps have not accessed either of these qualifications when they were in high school.

-We hope to address some of your questions on the IB Diploma as we speak to Alec Jiggins, Principal at EtonHouse International School, Orchard.
+We hope to address some of your questions on the IB Diploma as we speak to Alec Jiggins, Former Principal at EtonHouse International School, Orchard.
 Alec is not only an IB Consultant and Council of International Schools (CIS) team member but has also led the Orchard campus to its IB Diploma authorisation.

 You can listen to the podcast here.